 - the Scholarship Committee reserves the right to make payments directly to the relevant academic institution or body;

-- the Scholarships Committee may or may not give reasons for declining to award a scholarship; and
+- the Scholarship Committee may or may not give reasons for declining to award a scholarship; and

 - these guidelines may change from time to time at the discretion of the Campbells’ partnership.

-The Campbells Articled Clerk training programme offers legal and professional development to qualifying Caymanians wishing to further their career in Law.
+The Campbells Articled Clerk training programme offers legal and professional development to qualifying Caymanians wishing to further their career in law in the Cayman Islands.

 It provides students with the opportunity to:

 - develop their skills and knowledge by working with experienced attorneys; and